jharrilim/arpige/src/world/areas/README.md

 # Areas

 The areas in this folder follow a naming convention of `XCoord_YCoord-area-name.ts`.
+Areas *must* export a default class which extends the `GameArea` class.